jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 $ ceph-deploy osd create --data /dev/sdb ceph02
 $ ceph-deploy osd create --data /dev/sdb ceph03</pre>

-For each command the last line of the logs shown when run should be similar to &#8216;Host ceph01 is now ready for osd use.&#8217;
+For each command the last line of the logs shown when run should be similar to 'Host ceph01 is now ready for osd use.'

 We can now check the overall cluster health with:<figure class="wp-block-image">